 I translate from Italian, English, German, French and Spanish into German and English.For reasons of style, translations into Italian are limited to drafts, summariesand textsbelonging to pricing group No. 1+2, or if the original Italian text of a previously translated document is to be modified by a third party, and the customer has to keep track of the changes made to the original version, as it might be the case with contracts or similar documents.
-For translations from the French and the Spanish, documents of pricing group 3 are excluded.
+For translations from the French and the Spanish, documents of pricing group 3, legal and medical texts are excluded.

 HIGH QUALITY TRANSLATIONS

 I am confident in providing my customers with translations of excellent quality with regard to precision and style.
 Nevertheless, translating complex texts sometimes requires a great effort, especially with some legal and medical documents.
 (For further information, please consult the “Pricing”page.)
 Should it turn out that after careful analysis of the original document, I feel unable to produce a translation within a reasonable timeframe and/or with the necessary precision due to a very uncommon terminology or complexity of the text, I shall communicate this to my customers in a timely fashion, and without further obligation.The preliminary examination of a document containing up to around 3000 words (ca. 10 pages) is free of charge for the customer and is included in the free quote.

 Quotes are binding on my part, except in those rare cases where it subsequently turns out that I incorrectly assessed the time required for the translation of uncommon or complex documents.
 In that case, I will notify my customers in a timely manner and give them the opportunity to cancel the order free of chargeand without further obligation,should they so wish.
 This applies especially to the correction of existing texts, where it is generally difficult to estimate the work-hours necessary for optimizing the text.